Magnetized Thick Disks around Boson Stars: Conclusion

 We observe the following systematic behavior.
-Mildly relativistic boson stars, which in the purely hydrodynamical case support equilibrium tori with a single center and no cusp preserve the disk morphology, when magnetic field is present.
+Mildly and less relativistic boson stars, which in the purely hydrodynamical case support equilibrium tori with a single center and no cusp preserve the disk morphology when a magnetic field is present.
 However, when the magnetization increases the disks become more compact and the predominant matter distribution shifts inwards towards the boson star center.
 This is manifested quantitatively by a range of features.
-In particular, the location of the torus center moves closer to the boson star, the maximum density at the torus center increases, and the predominant fluid density concentrates in smaller regions of the disk.
-In addition, for strong magnetic fields the disk can become highly compressed towards the rotation axis and the geometry of the equidensity surfaces can change from oblate to prolate.
-These effects are consistent with the studies of magnetized equilibrium tori around black holes where similar qualitative behavior is observed \cite{Font_2019, Font_2021}.
+In particular, the location of the density center moves closer to the boson star, the maximum density of the torus increases, and the predominant fluid density concentrates in smaller regions of the disk.
+In addition, for strong magnetic fields the disk can become highly compressed towards the rotational axis and the geometry of the equidensity surfaces can change from oblate to prolate.
+Due to the steep density gradients, these solutions could be unstable when time-evolved.
+In general the described effects are consistent with the studies of magnetized equilibrium tori around black holes, where similar qualitative behavior is observed \cite{Font_2019, Font_2021}.